Tuesday, February 3, 2026

 Positive

-Tariff relief boosts demand
+Tariff relief aids demand

 Agriculture